Botha-Chan Professor of Economics

-Garth Saloner, the John H. Scully Professor of Leadership, Management and International Business and Spence Faculty Fellow for 2016-2017, served as the ninth dean of Stanford GSB from September 2009 until September 2016.
+Garth Saloner, the Botha-Chan Professor of Economics, served as the ninth dean of Stanford GSB from September 2009 until September 2016.

 He is an economist whose intellectual interests span a broad range of applied areas including strategy, leadership, and entrepreneurship.